mbrukman/reimplementing-ml-papers/googlenet/diagrams/README.md

 * [`googlenet-simplified.svg`](googlenet-simplified.svg) - each Inception module
   collapsed to a single ndoe for easier understanding and implementation

+> **Important:** GitHub's web file viewer renders SVGs without the associated
+> [stylesheet] that they refer to, which means you're missing the text and
+> background colors to match the rendering in the paper.
+To properly see the
+> diagrams as indented, please see the [published version] of this README on
+> GitHub Pages, and click on the above links on that page.

 ## Implementation

 Due to the highly repeating nature of the Inception modules in this diagram,